 Miscarriage

 Miscarriage is the most common type of pregnancy loss.
 It usually happens within the first 13 weeks of gestation, but you can miscarry up until the 20th week.
 If you miscarry after 20 weeks, it’s known as a stillbirth.
-If you do miscarry before the 20th week, it is referred to as a spontaneous abortion (not to be confused with an elective abortion).
+If you miscarry before the 20th week, it is referred to as a spontaneous abortion.

 Types of Miscarriages